Rule of the vigilante is not the way to handle business misconduct

 The European Commission is targeting alleged tax avoidance by Google.
 It is not difficult to see why this company joins Starbucks and Amazon in the dock.
 All three are American businesses with a high consumer profile.

-Then there are the fines.
-For US banks, laying out billions to settle allegations of past malpractice, often without acknowledgement of wrongdoing, is a regular cost of business.
-Even so, the near $9bn extracted from BNP Paribas was eye-watering.
+And then there are the fines.
+For US banks, laying out billions to settle allegations of past malpractice, often without acknowledgement of wrongdoing, has become a regular cost of business.
+Even so, the $9bn extracted from BNP Paribas was eye-watering.
 It is now common practice for several regulatory agencies to share the loot.
+Pharmaceutical companies are also being shaken down, and campaigners are aiming at other targets, such as those businesses which feed obesity.
+State attorneys have jumped on the bandwagon, their governments eyeing a new source of revenue to supplement the existing tobacco settlement

 The erosion of constitutional proprieties in favour of populist slogans is a danger to which all democracies are vulnerable.
 More vigilance than ever is needed to guard against it.